criteo/autofaiss/docs/getting_started/quantization.rst

     * - --embedding_column_name
       - "embedding"
       - Parquet dataset column name containing embeddings.
+    * - --index_key
+      - None
+      - Optional string to give to the index factory in order to create the index.
+If None, an index is chosen based on an heuristic.
     * - --id_columns
       - None
       - Parquet dataset column name(s) that are used as IDs for embeddings.
 A mapping from these IDs to faiss indices will be written in separate files.